dqops/dqo/docs/client/operations/shared_credentials.md

 # DQOps REST API shared_credentials operations
-Shared credentials management for managing credentials that are stored in the shared .credentials folder in the DQOps user&#x27;s home folder.
+Operations for managing shared credentials in DQOps.
+Credentials that are stored in the shared .credentials folder in the DQOps user&#x27;s home folder.

 ___